IWPC - The International Wireless Industry Consortium

 Mission:

-To Improve Reliability of “Electronics Up The Mast”
+To assess reliability of Tower Top Electronics and improve reliability of "Electronics Up The Mast"

 • The management and control of all stages of the test, certification and maintenance process as it relates to the control of PIM.

-Test, Turn-up, Preventative Maintenance and Alarms of Outdoor Equipment Committee
+Remote Radio Head: Test, Turn-up, Preventative Maintenance and Alarms

-• Develop Best Practices as they relate to the Test, Turn-up, Preventative Maintenance and Alarming of Remote Radio and/or Active Antenna’s.
+• Develop Best Practices as they relate to the Test, Turn-up, Preventative Maintenance and Alarming of Remote Radio Heads.

 • Develop a set of Design Criteria & Best Practices to interface cables (all types) & connectivity to Outdoor Equipment.